 Edit mode (エディットモード) is a gameplay feature of Sonic the Hedgehog games, first introduced in the eponymous 1991 game before appearing in many 2D Sonic titles thereafter.
 Usually enabled by entering a cheat code, it allows for objects to be placed in real-time, as an easier means for developers to test their behaviors.

-In Japan, the term "edit mode" came into circulation from official Sega sources relatively early on in the series' life, however in the West, the mode was never officially named (until the likes of Sonic Jam (1997) appeared, calling the feature by its Japanese name).
-It was, however, referred to extensively by the printed press as debug mode, a name that subsequently became the de facto moniker outside of Japan, eventually becoming an "official" term with the 2017 release of Sonic Mania.
+In Japan, the term "edit mode" came into circulation from official Sega sources relatively early on in the series' life and was used internally during development of the 2D titles, however in the West, the mode was never officially named (until the likes of Sonic Jam (1997) appeared, calling the feature by its Japanese name).
+It was, however, referred to extensively by the printed press as debug mode, a name that subsequently became the de facto moniker outside of Japan, being used internally for Sonic & Knuckles Collection and the 1996 Windows version of Sonic the Hedgehog CD, and eventually becoming an "official" term with the 2017 release of Sonic Mania.

 The term "debug mode" is not strictly accurate, as while some information potentially useful for debugging is printed to the screen, useful monitoring of system processes or game code requires a Mega Drive development kit.
 It is, however, a far more popular term, and has influenced several other video games with similar in-game editing or monitoring features.
 For this reason, and its widespread use in English markets, the "debug mode" name is used extensively on this wiki and elsewhere to describe edit mode.

 Edit mode has evolved alongside Sonic games, with later entries in the series adding to its capabilities.
 When enabled, most follow the same basic control scheme: